AdaptivePaste: Code Adaptation through Learning Semantics-aware Variable Usage Representations: Model

 We assign mask symbols to variable identifiers at a granularity of whole code tokens, which in practice may map to multiple BPE subtokens.
 Differently from DOBF~\cite{lachaux2021dobf}, the surrounding preexisting code context is \emph{not} anonymized, which allows the model to attend to the existing identifier names that are defined in scope.
 Indeed, our analysis shows that 77.1\% of the anonymized variables are bound variables.
 Besides that, we do not encode lexical type information into masks, which is different from DOBF.
-An important distinction from the standard MLM objective is each mask may appear multiple times throughout the input sequence, which makes this learning task quite different from the standard one.
+An important distinction of the \thistool{} and DOBF pretraining objectives from the standard MLM is for each mask symbol to be allowed to appear multiple times throughout the input sequence.